-Members of LPC International’s professionally qualified senior staff have experience of acting as expert witnesses on behalf of clients where our specialist knowledge and experience are appropriate.
+Members of LPC International’s professionally qualified senior staff have experience of acting as expert witnesses on behalf of clients where our specialist knowledge and experience are appropriate in the logistics field.
 Our experts have been involved in logistics and supply chain consultancy for over 20 years.

 Expert Witness activities are headed by David Hayward-Browne.
 A mechanical engineer and logistics expert with a distribution and industrial background, David has been involved in logistics and supply chain consultancy since 2000.
 Prior to that, he was involved in designing and installing storage and materials handling equipment before moving into distribution.

 His specialties as an expert witness are in warehouse design and operations, materials handling and storage systems design and applications, 3rd party logistics, road transport, warehouse computer systems and health and safety in warehouses.